 Type of Compensation and Recipient Determination of Amount Estimated Amount Distributions on the performance participation interest may be payable in cash or Class I units at the election of the Special Limited Partner.
 If the Special Limited Partner elects to receive such distributions in Operating Partnership units, the Special Limited Partner may request the Operating Partnership to repurchase such Operating Partnership units from the Special Limited Partner at a later date.
 Any such repurchase requests will not be subject to the Early Repurchase Deduction but will be subject to the same repurchase limits that exist under our share repurchase plan.
 The Operating Partnership will repurchase any such Operating Partnership units for cash unless our board of directors determines that any such repurchase for cash would be prohibited by applicable law or our charter, in which case such Operating Partnership units will be repurchased for shares of our common stock with an equivalent aggregate NAV.
 See "Summary of Our Operating Partnership Agreement-Special Limited Partner Interest."
-Fees from Other Services -Affiliates of the Adviser We retain certain of the Adviser's affiliates, from time to time, for services relating to our investments or our operations, which may include accounting and audit services, account management services, corporate secretarial services, data management services, directorship services, information technology services, finance/budget services, human resources, judicial processes, legal services, operational services, risk management services, tax services, treasury services, loan management services, construction management services, property management services, leasing services, transaction support services (which may consist of assembling relevant information with respect to investment acquisitions and dispositions, conducting financial and market analyses, coordinating closing and post-closing procedures, coordinating of design and development works, coordinating with brokers, lawyers, accountants and other advisors, assisting with due diligence, site visits and other services), transaction consulting services and other similar operational matters.
-Any fees paid to the Adviser's affiliates for any such services will not reduce the management fee.
+Fees from Other Services - Affiliates of the Adviser We retain certain of the Adviser's affiliates, from time to time, for services relating to our investments or our operations, which may include accounting and audit services, account management services, corporate secretarial services, data management services, directorship services, information technology services, finance/budget services, human resources, judicial processes, legal services, operational services, risk management services, tax services, treasury services, loan management services, construction management services, property management services, leasing services, transaction support services (which may consist of assembling relevant information with respect to investment acquisitions and dispositions, conducting financial and market analyses, coordinating closing and post-closing procedures, coordinating of design and development works, coordinating with brokers, lawyers, accountants and other advisors, assisting with due diligence, site visits and other services), transaction consulting services and other similar operational matters.
+Our Operating Partnership or its subsidiary may also issue equity incentive compensation to certain employees of such affiliates for services will not reduce the management fee or performance participation allocation.
 Any such arrangements will be at or below market rates.
 Actual amounts depend on to wha extent affiliates of the Adviser are actually engaged to perform such services.
-Our Operating Partnership or its subsidiary may also issue equity incentive compensation to the senior executive officers of such affiliates for services provided.